fmorriso/Python-ChatGPT-Session-Capture/README.md

 # Python example asking ChatGPt a question

-ython example asking ChatGPt a question
+Python example of asking ChatGPt a question and displaying the response.

 ## Tools Used